How to Hide Quizzes from Students

 How to Un-Hide a Topic

-To un-hide an item, go through the steps above but choose “Show” or “Show Topic.”
+To un-hide an item, go through the steps above but choose the option that now displays "Show" or "Show Topic."

 Restricting Access till a Certain Date: Possible but Difficult